Keep the Painted Hills Beautiful!Don't Hurt the Dirt! Take the Don't Hurt the Dirt pledge today and then tag #DontHurtTheDirt.

 There will be very limited garbage services available so please take everything with you that you brought to Painted Hills.

 The Painted Hills Unit is located about 10 miles northwest of the town of Mitchell, Oregon.
 Distinguished by varied stripes of red, tan, orange, and black, this area preserves a sequence of past climate change.
 The Painted Hills Unit also contains a diverse assemblage of leaf fossils aging 39-30 million years old called the Bridge Creek Flora, and a small outcropping of rock containing animal fossils from 30-27 million years ago.

 The yellows, golds, blacks, and reds of the Painted Hills are beautiful at all times of the day, but are best lit for photography in the late afternoon.
-Changing light and moisture levels can drastically affect the tones and hues visible in the hills.
+Changing light and moisture levels drastically affect the tones and hues visible in the hills.
 The seasons can also change the look of the Painted Hills radically.
-Spring brings the yellow and purple wildflowers that grow in drainages and sluices of the hills.
-Winter can blanket the hills in a white coat, concealing the once vibrant hues until the snow melts, revealing interspersed stripes of gold and red.
+Spring often brings yellow wildflowers that grow in open areas and sometime even in the ripples of the hills.
+Winter can blanket the hills in a white coat, concealing the vibrant hues until the snow melts, revealing interspersed stripes of gold and red.

 A wide variety of plant material has been preserved in fine grain lake sediment including the Metasequoia, Oregon's state fossil.

 Turtle Cove is the thickest and most productive fossil-bearing layer within the John Day Fossil Beds, yet few leaf fossils were preserved.

 The Clarno Unit has the oldest exposed layers of the park, and the only unit with fossils along the trail.
 Remember, no collecting fossils.

 Home to the Thomas Condon Visitor Center and the Cant Ranch Museum, the Sheep Rock Unit also has many trails and scenic views.